k2m30/tail/README.md

 This gem provides *nix systems `tail` command functionality for your Rails application.
 If something goes wrong you don't have to ssh to your server anymore.
 Now you have normal scroll and search in browser instead of `nano`, `eamacs`, `vim`, `mcedit` - name it

-Also it highlights with red any log stings which include query you've inputed.
+Also it highlights with red any log stings which include query you've entered.

 ##Installation